newfound8ion/developer/docs/core-concepts/agents.md

 # Agents

 Agents are entities issuing Points as rating of nodes within the Agent Graph.
+Agents own the points they issue and receive, like E-mails.

 Agents can be:
 * Humans issuing points using a web UI